 Tel Aviv is not the capital of Israel, and the status of Jerusalem is contentious.
 Do not use the name of either city as a synonym for Israel, as in the Jerusalem government, or refer to Jerusalem as the capital of Israel.

 A television station is a single, local broadcasting entity; a network is a group of affiliated stations that transmit the same programmes during certain hours and whose programmes appear on a single channel in each market.

 The season of a show is different from a series, e.g., “The television series ‘Friends’ is in its third season.”
 In the UK, a series means a season (“fourth series of ‘Downton Abbey’”).

 Express in Celsius (the same scale as Centigrade) and Fahrenheit, using the scale of the country involved first, with conversion in parentheses.
 Spell out on first reference, using figures except for zero, abbreviating to C and F subsequently, e.g., 25 Celsius, 80F.
 Spell out minus for clarity, not -10C.
 Freezing point in Celsius is 0 degrees, in Fahrenheit 32 degrees.
-Note that temperatures are not hot or cold but high or low: “High [not “hot”] temperatures led to heat-related deaths.”
+Note that temperatures are not hot or cold but high or low.

 Temple Mount/al-Haram al-Sharif